vdyakushina/FusAmp/README.md

       - controls_07_sum	- number of reads aligned on control genes under condition that target covered by read at least to 0.7 and read covered with target at least to 70%.
 Calculation: sum of values received with bedtools coverage -f 0.7 -F 0.7;
       - controls_integrity - % reads aligned on control genes under condition -f 0.7 -F 0.7 from total number of reads aligned on control genes;
       - controls_mean_fraction - mean value from frctions of targets (accordinf ded file) covered.
 Calulated from columun containind "% of A at depth" from bedtools coverage resulting file.<br/>

+   The main QC metric - controls_07_sum represents how RNA molecules were degradated <br/>

    2.2. fusions.tsv - raw read counts from fusions, calculated with bedtools coverage.
 Contains non confident calls, filtered fusions are in results.tsv.<br/>